Stability-AI/StableSwarmUI/docs/Using More GPUs.md

 - If you have family or friends willing to share GPU power:
     - Same as rented servers, your friends will need to create some form of public share URL.
         - Note that it is technically possible to port-forward servers, but this should be avoided unless forwarding a server that was heavily security-audited, which most options are not at this time.
+        - Private networks (VPNs) or other network sharing techniques (like hamachi) will also work.

 ## Selecting A Main Backend